The Straw Men Cometh

 - Iteration strategy over a two-dimensional array + Page Faults: There is no programming language in common use today that makes a guarantee about such iteration performance.
 Assuming one is not the fault of the language that didn’t specify one.
 The abstractions did not fail nor leak in these cases either.

 - Complaints about SQL performance: Again, the same problem as #2.
 Running two semantically equivalent queries will give you the same result, but there was no performance guarantee.
 Assuming one is again not the fault of the abstraction but with the expectation

 - And so on and so on…

 Expectations of reality and reality itself are two different things.
-If an abstraction/model does not explicitly make claims about some aspect of interest it does not mean that it has leaked or failed, it’s simply the wrong one for what you’re concerned with.
-Build a better model or use one which claims to fulfill your requirements (and can demonstrate it).
+If an abstraction does not explicitly make claims about some aspect of interest it does not mean that it has leaked or failed, it’s simply the wrong one for what you’re concerned with.
+Build a better abstraction or use one which claims to fulfill your requirements (and can demonstrate it).

 The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise Edsger Dijkstra

 The goal is to hide unnecessary details allowing one to focus on those relevant to your domain.
 If you create an abstraction that excludes a necessary detail then you’ve created a “leaky abstraction” in the spirit of what Spolsky claims (even though his examples are debatable).